Skip to main content

 Acknowledgement

-All manuscripts and grants presenting work supported by this core should include the following acknowledgement:
+• All manuscripts and grants presenting work supported by QDSC should include the following acknowledgement: “Research reported in this publication was supported by the NCI Award Number P30CA060553.”

 Core Navigator